Newborn and Infant Vacuum-Assisted Delivery Injuries

 - The procedure takes a total time of 15-30 minutes

-The physician must also know when to abandon the procedure — promptly proceeding to an emergency C-section if the vacuum extraction method isn’t working.
-In these cases, forceps-assisted delivery is not recommended.
+The leading physician must also have specific knowledge and the wherewithal to know when they must abandon the procedure.
+If this happens, they must immediately switch to an emergency C-section if the vacuum extraction method isn’t working.

 If the physician switches from a vacuum-assisted delivery to an emergency C-section, they should not use forceps at any point during the delivery process.
 If the doctor delays C-section too long, this can lead to infant hypoxia which can lead to even more birth complications.

 When Should You Speak With An Experienced Birth Injury Attorney?

 If you think that you or your child is the victim of vacuum-assisted delivery malpractice, you should reach out to skilled birth injury attorneys like the ones employed at McEldrew Young Purtell Merritt as soon as you can.

 Here at McEldrew Young Purtell Merritt, we employ only those who are most suited to evaluate the situation and help you determine if the injury was caused by medical negligence or professional malpractice.

 We have over 30 years of experience in cases of birth trauma, and we make sure to handle all birth injury claims on a contingency basis.